-The resources in output represent the localized form of the input resources.
-What this means varies both by file type, as well as by the value of the optional localizable attribute. input resources with a localizable value of "no" should be copied intact to the output folder; no additional processing is required. input resources with a localizable value of "yes" should be localized according to file type.
+The objects in output represent the localized form of the input objects.
+What this means varies both by file type, as well as by the value of the optional localizable attribute. input objects with a localizable value of "no" should be copied intact to the output folder; no additional processing is required. input resources with a localizable value of "yes" should be localized according to file type.

-Response packages must contain all of the input resources that were contained in the original Task pacakge.
-Successful Response packages that are missing input resources from the original Task package should be considered invalid.
-Additionally, Successful Response packages that do not contain a corresponding output resource for each input resource should be considered invalid.
+Successful Response packages that do not contain a corresponding output object for each input object should be considered invalid.
 In other words, there is no support for partial completion of Translation tasks.

-TaskType: Review
+Review Request Packages

 This task type is not supported in this release.

-TaskType: QA
+QA Request Packages

 This task type is not supported in this release.

-TaskType: Quote
+Quote Request Packages

 This task type is not supported in this release.

+Version specific Information and limitations

+Version 1.3.0

+This version has the following limitations:

+Encrypted Package Object Containers are not supported.
+All package Envelopes are expected to contain only an un-encrypted pobjects.zip in addition to the Package Description File.

+The only Package Object Sections that are supported are bilingual, input, output and tm.

+The only type of Package Object that can be included in a TIPP is a file that is directly embedded in the Package Object Container.
+Future releases may allow references to external releases (for example, reference material accessed via HTTP).

+No tool-specific features are supported.

+Unique IDs are created by the tools and not through a centralized method.

+The only supported Request type is Translate.

 Reference Guide

 Naming convention for files

-Packages should be identified by the suffix .tipp.
+Envelopes should be identified by the suffix .tipp.
+The contents of the Envelope should be named as follows: